mapping-elections/site/_maps/meae.congressional.congress01.sc.county.md

 <!--/html_preserve-->
 :::

-South Carolina voters elected five unaffiliated representatives to the First Congress.
-These representatives came from districts which included the state capital of Charleston and the surrounding lowcountry; many in the state's backcountry were opposed to ratifying the federal Constitution.
+South Carolina voters elected three Anti-Federalists and two Federalists to the First Congress.

-In the first district, also known as the Charleston District, William Smith was elected, having captured most of the votes from the capital city.
-While specific local returns are not available for the second and third districts, Aedanus Burke and Daniel Huger were elected to represent their respective districts.
-In the fourth and fifth districts, Thomas Sumter and Thomas Tudor Tucker stood unopposed.
+Much of this election cannot be mapped because there are insufficient returns at the parish level.

+South Carolina used a district system to elect members to Congress.

 ::: {.results-table}
 <table>